guptadivyansh840-eng/guptadivyansh840-eng/README.md

 ## 💻 About Me

-I am a self-taught Python programmer with hands-on experience in data analysis and problem solving.
+I am a self-taught Apex programmer with hands on experience in writing Synchronous and Asynchronous codes.
 I enjoy working with data, building projects, and continuously improving my skills.

 ---